← Back to Blog

 • faster returns and fewer missing items

 If you want a practical baseline before migration, use IT Asset Register Excel Alternative for Small IT Teams.
+If you are evaluating vendors now, use the primary buyer page: Equipment Checkout Software for Schools (2026 Buyer Guide for Small IT Teams).

 Why Spreadsheet Checkout Fails in Real Operations